hpc-io/h5bench/docs/source/vpic.rst

 .. warning::

-	If you're trying to run the benchmark with the HDF5 VOL ASYNC connector in MacOS and are getting segmentation fault (from ``ABT_thread_create``), please try to set the following environment variable:
+	If you're trying to run the benchmark with the HDF5 VOL ASYNC in MacOS (or any other platforms) and are getting segmentation fault (from ``ABT_thread_create``), please try to set the following environment variable:

 	.. code-block:: bash

 		export ABT_THREAD_STACKSIZE=100000

+	If you run the benchmark with the HDF5 VOL CACHE connector, we set this value automatically inside the VOL connector.